mui/tech-challenge-pigment-css/README.md

 ### Work environment

-To save you time, a working environment was created.
+To save you time, we created a working environment.
 You can install this environment by following these steps:

 - clone the repo: `git clone git@github.com:mui/tech-challenge-pigment-css.git`
 - install the dependencies: `pnpm install`
-- start Next.js: `pnpm start`
+- start Vite: `pnpm start`
 - open http://localhost:5173/

-You can find the source of this URL at `src/App.jsx`.
+You can find the source of this URL in `src/App.jsx`.
 Your goal is to implement the `utils/transform.js` function that is responsible for doing the transformation.
-Uou can use the example code from above in the Input code textarea and check the results of the generated JavaScript and CSS.
+You can use the example code from above in the Input code textarea and check the results of the generated JavaScript and CSS.

 ## Submission